 Unstructured data is data that doesn't follow a specific blueprint or format.
 It's the leader of the data world, accounting for the lion's share of the information created today.
 It lives life on its terms, scattered across different formats like images, videos, text, and audio.
 If structured data is the sender, recipient, or subject line of an email, unstructured data is the content, attachments, or images that might be included.

-But this also means unstructured data is a gold mine for qualitative insights.
+Unstructured data is a gold mine for qualitative insights.
 The chaotic variety allows for capturing the complexity and subtleties of human language, emotions, behaviors—you name it.

-Unstructured data: pros and cons
+Unstructured data: benefits and challenges

 As you might guess, the tumultuous nature of unstructured data comes with its own unique set of pros and cons.